What are Veterans Disability Benefits?

-Veterans benefits are administered by the United States Department of Veterans Affairs to provide monthly payments to eligible veterans and their dependents.
+Veterans disability benefits are administered by the United States Department of Veterans Affairs.
+These benefits provide monthly payments to eligible veterans and their dependents.

 - Disability compensation